moleculerjs/moleculer/README.md

 ![Microservices architecture](docs/assets/microservices-architecture.png)

 ## Mixed architecture
 In this case we are running coherent services on the same node.
+It is combine the advantages of monolith and microservices architectures.
-For example, if the `posts` service calls many times the `users` service, we put them together, that we cut down the network latency.
-If this node is overloaded, we will create replicas.
+For example, if the `posts` service calls a lot of times the `users` service, we put them together, that we cut down the network latency between services.
+If this node is overloaded, we will add replicas.

 ![Mixed architecture](docs/assets/mixed-architecture.png)

-# Best practices
+# Best practices (TODO)
 - service files
 - configuration
 - benchmark